xplosionmind/old.tommi.space/_notes/public/Cubbit.md

 1. Improved photos management
 	- albums support
 2. WebDAV support
+3. Multiple account support in the apps
+3. Seamlessly moving files from one account to another
 1. File tagging
 3. Collaborative editing of documents
 4. Customization